Updated: Mon, 4 January, 2021

-This really doesn’t require a list of ingredients as the truly essential are three – or two, at a push: cold pasta and fat of some description.
-Add anything to it, whatever the contents of your fridge hide; or not – just salt and pepper will do too.
+This recipe shouldn't really require a list of ingredients as the truly essential are two: cold pasta and fat of some description.
+Anything can be added to enhance and flavour it, usually depending on what the contents of your fridge hide.
+Or, after a minimalist fashion, just salt and pepper will do.

 pasta frittaServings: 2Time: 20 minutes